-AWS re:Invent 2019 starts in WAY TOO SOON on December 2nd, 2019.
+AWS re:Invent 2019 started on December 2nd, 2019.
 There is going to be a ton of things happening during the week and leading up to it.
-This page is the only way I can keep it all straigth.
-Come back regularly to see what's going on leading up to and during the show!
+This page is the only way I can keep it all straight.
+Come back regularly to see what’s going on leading up to and during the show!

 The ultimate guide to AWS re:Invent

 Every year, I write an “Ultimate Guide” to the conference.
 It may not be “ultimate” (but only because I hasn’t battled other guides officially) but it is a very useful resource.
 The guide is updated regularly as AWS released more and more information about the week, so please check back often and let me know if anything is missing.

 Thanks to A Cloud Guru for publishing the guide on their blog.

 Last year was the first time AWS invited a number of AWS Heroes.
 It was a smashing success!
 He continued those efforts at AWS re:Inforce in the spring and now we’re back for AWS re:Invent 2019.

 My guide is called, “Practical Security”.

 In the guide, I recommend a number of sessions that will help you modernize your security practice and get the most out of building in the AWS Cloud.

 This year, I have the privilege of speaking at the show.
 This will mark talks #15 and #16 at the show for me.
 Every year I try to deliver at least one talk that either shows a new side of modern security or brings everyone up to speed on the bigger picture around modern security.

 I’ll be delivering SEC204-S, “Strong security made simple: Putting all the pieces together”.
 Here’s the description from the session catalog: